Deerfield Village Board unanimously votes to ban some semi-automatic weapons

 "This is our fight.
 This is our generation's fight, and we're going to keep fighting," said Deerfield High School student Ariella Kharasch.
 "Thank you for being part of that."

 Deerfield's new ordinance also prohibits high-capacity magazines.
-The law is patterned after Highland Park's ban on high-powered weapons.
+The ordinance is patterned after Highland Park's ban on high-powered weapons.

-Highland Park's law survived a 2015 legal battle that went to the United States Supreme Court.
+Highland Park's ordinance survived a 2015 legal battle that went to the United States Supreme Court.

 "If Highland Park, if Deerfield, if more towns say no to this type of weapon, maybe the state of Illinois says no," said Deerfield Village Manager Kent Street.
 "Maybe the Federal government says no."